Dispatch Overview

 Capacity Test

-- Scheduled by: Leap or program operator based on program requirements
+- Scheduled by: Leap or program operator during the program season based on program requirements

 - Dispatch notification field:

-within dispatch_event_types array of timeslots object - Partner action: This is a high priority event that should be responded to in order to prove capacity to the market.
+capacity-testwithin dispatch_event_types array of timeslots object - Partner action: This should be treated as a high priority event that should be responded to in order to prove capacity to the market.
 Capacity performance will be used in settlement calculations.

 Communication Test